alam199816/alam199816/readme.md

 [![Website Badge](https://img.shields.io/badge/StackOverflow-Armaan-yellow)](https://stackoverflow.com/users/18286829/armaan-ahmad)

 👋 Hey there!
-I'm Armaan Ahmad, a passionate JavaScript and MERN stack developer, dedicated to building cutting-edge web applications.
+I'm Khursid Alam, a passionate JavaScript and MERN stack developer, dedicated to building cutting-edge web applications.
 With a strong foundation in JavaScript and expertise in MongoDB, Express.js, React.js, and Node.js, I specialize in creating seamless and scalable solutions that drive innovation.
 Explore my repositories to see my latest projects and contributions.
 Let's collaborate and create something amazing together! 🚀

 ![Visitor Count](https://profile-counter.glitch.me/ArmaanDeos/count.svg)